Nonequilibrium steady states in coupled asymmetric and symmetric exclusion processes: Mean-field theory

 (ii) $D\rightarrow 0$, i.e., $\Omega/D$ diverges for a given $\Omega\sim {\cal O}(1)$.
 In this limit from (\ref{c-mft}), $c(x)=\rho(x)$ is the solution in the bulk.
 Substituting this in (\ref{rho-mft}), we get

-which is nothing but the MFT equation for the steady state density in the standard TASEP problem, giving the LD, HD and MC phases~\cite{blythe}.
+which is nothing but the MFT equation for the steady state density in the standard TASEP problem, giving the LD, HD and MC phases~\cite{tasep-rev}.
 Actually for vanishingly small $D$, the only dynamics in SEP are the attachment-detachment events, which have the effects of locally decreasing the differences in the densities in the TASEP and SEP lanes.
 Indeed, when $D\rightarrow 0$, different sites of the SEP lane virtually decouple from each other, and only exchange particles with the corresponding site in the TASEP lane having a density $\rho(x)$.
 In the steady state then $c(x)=\rho(x)$ is achieved, no further time evolution of the SEP density.
+We can argue this in yet another way.
+As mentioned above, in the limit $D\rightarrow 0$, different SEP sites are effectively decoupled from each other; the only dynamics operating is the exchange with the corresponding TASEP sites at equal attachment and detachment rates.
+For a SEP site at $x$ in the bulk, that exchanges particles with the corresponding TASEP site at $x$, the steady state density is $c(x)=\rho(x)$.
+When this is achieved, there is no more net flow of particles between the SEP and TASEP channels {\em on average}, as there cannot be any net particle exchanges on average between two sites having the same average densities.
+Thus, on average the exchange term becomes irrelevant in the TASEP mean-field equation in the steady states, giving effectively just the pure TASEP mean-field equation.~\footnote{It should be noted that instantaneously (i.e., not on average) the SEP and TASEP densities at any given SEP or TASEP site are in general unequal and particle exchange continues to operate at any instant between the SEP and TASEP sites.}